fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6a.md

 ```

-The <i>deepFreeze(state)</i> commans ensures, that reducer does not change the state of the store given to it as a parameter.
+The <i>deepFreeze(state)</i> command ensures that the reducer does not change the state of the store given to it as a parameter.
 If the reducer uses the _push_ command to manipulate the state, the test will not pass

 ![](../../images/6/2.png)